jayfid/quizzr/README.md

 ## Installation

-You can use the following commands download and run the sample code.
+You can use the following commands to download and run the sample code.
 ```bash
 $ mkdir quizzr && cd quizzr
 $ git clone http://github.com/jayfid/quizzr.git .